Entry & Exit Requirements

 MALARIA

 Malaria is caused by a parasite found in Anopheles mosquitos, which are active from dusk until dawn.
 The CDC advises that the risk of malaria in Belize is low, but travelers should still take precautions against mosquito bites.
-Cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an active ingredient like DEET or picaridin.
+To protect against mosquitos, the CDC recommends that you cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an EPA-registered active ingredient like DEET, picaridin, or oil of lemon eucalyptus (OLE).
+Apply sunscreen first, followed by the repellent, ideally 20 minutes later.

 SUN EXPOSURE